-- The Capital Facilities Fund (Fund 25) is used to accumulate moneys received from developer fees as a condition of approving a development. - The County School Facilities Fund (Fund 35) is used to receive apportionments from the State Allocation Board for new school facility construction or modernization projects. - The Bond Interest and Redemption Fund (Fund 51) is used for the repayment of general obligations bonds issued for the District. - The Self-Insurance Fund (Fund 67) is used for the self-insurance activities of the District, including payment of claims, cost of property liability insurance and student insurance costs. - The Foundation Trust Fund (Fund 73) is used to account for scholarships.
+- The Building Fund (Fund 21) is used for the purpose of acquiring or constructing major capital facilities.
+Measure J funds are deposited in this fund. - The Capital Facilities Fund (Fund 25) is used to accumulate moneys received from developer fees as a condition of approving a development. - The County School Facilities Fund (Fund 35) is used to receive apportionments from the State Allocation Board for new school facility construction or modernization projects.